opentensor/developer-docs/docs/bittensor-rel-notes.md

 ### Fixed issue

-Previousy, due to a bug in Yuma Consensus implementation, the weights were not normalized before calculating subnet emissions.
+Previously, due to a bug in Yuma Consensus implementation, the weights were not normalized before calculating subnet emissions.
 This bug is fixed in this update, so that the weights are now normalized before calculating subnet emissions.

 ---